ccnmtl/case-consortium/content/case/case_142.md

   \ of the girl&rsquo;s genitals, badly infected with a sexually transmitted disease.</p><p>Epilogue,\
   \ Teaching Note<br /><br /><strong>Topics:</strong> international journalism; journalism\
+  \ in Africa; feature writing; editorial management</p>" "description_clean": "AKU-12-0005.0 This case introduces journalism students to the\
+  \ dilemma of raising awareness about social issues without harming the individuals\
+  \ involved--and remaining as objective as possible.
+In May 2005, Mildred Ngesa,\
+  \ a columnist and features writer for Nairobi’s Daily Nation newspaper, is deeply\
+  \ troubled to learn about an 11-year-old sexual abuse victim also likely infected\
+  \ with HIV.
+Ngesa wants to draw public attention to the national problem of child\
+  \ rape, but also to protect “Laura” (a pseudonym) from any further trauma.
+Ngesa\
+  \ also is given a disturbing photograph of the girl’s genitals, badly infected with\
+  \ a sexually transmitted disease.Epilogue, Teaching NoteTopics: international journalism;\
-  \ in Africa; feature writing; editorial management</p>" "epologue": "Catalyze Dont Offend Epilogue.pdf" "faculty_notes": ""
+  \ journalism in Africa; feature writing; editorial management" "epologue": "Catalyze Dont Offend Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""